University of Virginia: Research

-In addition to McIntire and SEAS, the Darden School has spawned highly innovative graduates and entrepreneurs.
-For example, a wearable glove that helps to rehabilitate stroke patients was brought to market by a Darden graduate in South Korea during 2015.
-According to a study by researchers at the Darden School and Stanford University, UVA alumni overall have founded over 65,000 companies which have employed 2.3 million people worldwide with annual global revenues of $1.6 trillion.

 Rankings

-U.S. News & World Report ranks UVA tied for 25th among national universities overall, 3rd among public universities and tied for 110th among global universities in its 2022 report, 8th best business program and 3rd best business management program.
+As of the 2023 rankings, U.S. News & World Report ranks UVA's undergraduate programs 24th among national universities overall.
+Its undergraduate business school, McIntire, is ranked 4th (and 1st among public universities) in the United States by the UK-based business school website Poets & Quants as of 2023.
+In its (most recent as of 2024) undergraduate business school rankings of 2016, Bloomberg BusinessWeek ranked the McIntire School of Commerce, UVA's undergraduate business program, 5th overall and 2nd among public universities.
+In its 2024 ranking, Bloomberg.com ranks UVA as the #3 business school in the nation and 1st among public universities.

-Among the professional schools of UVA, U.S. News & World Reports 2021 rankings place its law school 8th overall and 1st among public universities, its graduate Darden School of Business 11th overall and 2nd among public universities, the medical school 6th overall in the "Primary Care" category and tied for 29th overall in the "Research" category, and the engineering school tied for 41st overall.
-In its 2015 rankings, The Economist lists Darden 2nd overall globally and 1st among public institutions.
-In its 2016 listing, Bloomberg BusinessWeek ranks the McIntire School of Commerce, UVA's undergraduate business program, 5th overall and 2nd among public universities.Washington Monthly ranked UVA 28th in its 2020 ranking of national universities based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
-In its 2016 report, Business Insider, which strives to measure preparation for the professional workforce, ranks UVA ninth overall and first among public universities.
+U.S. News & World Reports 2024 rankings placed its law school fourth-best overall and 1st among public universities, its graduate Darden School of Business 10th nationally, the medical school 30th overall in the "Research" category, and the engineering school tied for 37th overall.
+The School of Education was ranked 8th in the nation.
+The specialization in special education, as well as in curriculum and instruction, were both ranked 4th in the nation.
+In the 2022 Academic Ranking of World Universities, the School of Education was ranked 8th in the world.Washington Monthly ranked UVA 37th in its 2024 ranking of national universities based on its contribution to the public good, as measured by social mobility, research, and promoting good public service.

 Other recognition

+UVA was ranked 1st by the Foundation for Individual Rights and Expression in the 2025 Free Speech College Rankings, improving from a #6 ranking in 2024.

 The University of Virginia has also been recognized for consistently having the highest African American graduation rate among national public universities.University of Virginia Leads Public Universities with Highest African-American Graduation Rate for 12th Straight Year in 2006 Retrieved November 19, 2009 According to the Fall 2005 issue of Journal of Blacks in Higher Education, UVA "has the highest black student graduation rate of the Public Ivies" and "by far the most impressive is the University of Virginia with its high black student graduation rate and its small racial difference in graduation rates."